net-lisias-kspu/B9-PWings/README.md

 I referenced how attachment/detachment is handled in pWings by DYJ and I have used the same aerodynamic stats calculation methods (if I'm not mistaken, those were set up by Taverius).
 Wing geometry itself is not handled in the same way (I'm not using skinned mesh renderers or same parameters) and no part content is shared with Procedural Dynamics, so this is not exactly a proper derivative work, I guess.

 Still, credit where it's due, I'm sure I would've stepped into far, far more horrifying bugs and design mistakes if I had not studied the source.
-Thanks to [B]DYJ[/B], [B]NathanKell[/B] and [B]Taverius[/B] for working on it.
+Thanks to DYJ, NathanKell and Taverius for working on it.
-Also, thanks to [B]ferram4[/B] for advice on FAR support and to helpful folks from #kspmodders IRC channel who answered some of my horrifyingly incompetent questions about C#.
+Also, thanks to ferram4 for advice on FAR support and to helpful folks from #kspmodders IRC channel who answered some of my horrifyingly incompetent questions about C#.